Ruidiaz/AddUsersToSecurityGroup/README.md

 3. Now we have surname in one column and firstname in a different one.
 In order to combine them... =(C1&"."&B1)
    a) Source: https://support.office.com/en-us/article/Combine-text-from-two-or-more-cells-into-one-cell-81ba0946-ce78-42ed-b3c3-21340eb164a6

+4. Create a .csv file (from excel) with 2 columns; AD Name and Security Group Access Profile - See

 ***Please see this case scenario is when receiving the list of users listed as SURNAME Firstname